tomtylor/ableton-live-packs/README.md

 # Ableton Live Packs Downloader
-Log in to the Ableton website using this script and get all Packs which are assigned to Your account.
-Once downloaded, you can also check if new versions are available and download them.
+Get all Ableton packs assigned to user account.
+Checks also whether new versions are available and download them.